QUT-AMS/Constitution/Role-Descriptions.md

 - Responsible for finding memes and trends on social media, and relaying them to our reels and video officer

-## Graphics Officer
+## Graphic Designer
 > [!NOTE]
 > Previous experience not required, 2-4 hours per week

-The Graphics Officer designs and produces branded visual content, including posters, social media graphics, and templates, to support the club’s marketing efforts.
+The Graphic Designer produces branded visual content, including posters, social media graphics, and templates, to support the club’s marketing efforts.

 Responsibilities:
 - Produces static visual materials including posters, banners, infographics, and event promotional designs.
 - Ensures all graphics align with club branding guidelines and maintain a consistent look and feel.
 - Creates templates for social media posts, newsletters, and slide decks.
 - Supports the Slide Deck Officer (Events Team) by providing branded visual elements and design assets.
 - Maintains an organised library of design templates and reusable graphics.

 ## Reels & Video Officer